Fire Resistant Plants for Your Garden

 - Olive trees are Mediterranean plants and thrive in heat and full sun.

-Even though there are no entirely fireproof plants, there are fire-wise plants that you can consider adding to your garden that will help protect the landscape.
+Even though there are no entirely fireproof plants, there are fire-wise plants that you can consider adding to your garden to help protect the landscape.
 Use The Home Depot Mobile App to locate products and check inventory.
 We’ll take you to the exact aisle and bay.